Sign up for the free Shakespeare Newsletter

 I' the way of flattery further.

-VOLUMNIA Do your will.
+VOLUMNIADo your will.

-To answer mildly; for they are prepared
+To answer mildly; for they are prepared165

 With accusations, as I hear, more strong